chlordk/ff-install/README.md

-# FutureForms featured demo installation
+# FutureForms featured demo and tutorial installation

 This Ansible script will install FutureForms with the extended demo.
 This demo will show what a lot of the classes in FutureForms can do.